chapel-lang/chapel/doc/rst/technotes/initequals.rst

 When initializing from a different type, users must also provide a cast implementation between their record and the other type.
 This requirement exists for consistency and completeness, as both ``init=`` and a cast create one type from another.

-For example, consider a record that can be initialized from an ``int``.
+These rules can be observed in the following example, which implements a record that can be initialized from an ``int``.

 .. code-block:: chapel